BBC-Data-Unit/Universal-credit/README.md

 * Starts on Universal Credit
 * People on Universal Credit

 The programming language R was used to combine and reshape the data for analysis.
-[The proecss is documented in this R notebook](https://github.com/BBC-Data-Unit/Universal-credit/blob/main/welfarecap.Rmd)
+[The process is documented in this R notebook](https://github.com/BBC-Data-Unit/Universal-credit/blob/main/welfarecap.Rmd)

 In order to establish the minimum numbers of people still on Universal Credit 6 months after their claims began we analysed increases in the numbers of claimants in the 6-12 month category between September and October (6 months after April and May).